lakecountypassage/WazeTravelTimesPoller/README.md

 Disclaimer: This program was created for the Lake County PASSAGE system.
 Please use at your own discretion.

-**As of August 28th, 2020 -- there was a database schema change in the code.
+**As of August 28th, 2020 -- there was a database schema change.
 If you update the code and not the database structure, the program will fail.
 Specfically, the 'routes' table has new text columns 'feed_id' and 'feed_name'.
 This is for better tracking of multiple feeds.**